Global-Health-Labs/DROP/docs/LFA/LFA Protocols.md

 It is generally advised to maintain the x and y spacings of the LFA cassette and strip holders to avoid having to generate a new hardware definition.
 A hardware definition for custom 80- and 96-cassette holders, as well as for a 16-qty LFA strip holder plate already exist and are fully described in other locations of this document.

 If a new holder configuration is needed, due to incompatible dimensions with existing hardware, a new hardware labware layout can be created on the Hamilton Method Editor software (Tools>Labware Editor…>Create New Labware).
-An example screenshot of a strip holder layout can be found below (Figure 4).
+An example screenshot of a strip holder layout can be found below.
 Some important parameters that need to be defined are the offset distance of the front left most pipetting location (e.g., sample well), the spacing between strips in the x and y direction, the location of the first strip, and the order sequence of strips on the holder.
 Ensure that the newly created labware definition is saved.

 ### :material-image-auto-adjust: **Adjusting RADA for strip**